-Low key colours - Khaki, Green, Black, Blue, White etc and definitely no loud colours ie. fluro pink
+Low key colours - Khaki, Green, Black, Blue, White etc. and definitely no loud colours, i.e. fluoro pink

 Did you also know that the term Anzac is a protected word which is prohibited for commercial use unless written approval is awarded by the Minister of Veteran Affairs.
-It is of course allowed for a certain type of cookie. ie. The iconic Anzac Biscuit.
+It is, of course, allowed for a certain type of cookie (the iconic Anzac Biscuit).
 Approvals have been few and far between and in our opinion rightly so to protect the integrity of this day.